 All the members of the Corporate Sustainability and Governance Committee are considered independent under the Nasdaq Stock Market listing standards and the Visteon Director Independence Guidelines.
 The Corporate Sustainability and Governance Committee has the authority to retain consultants to assist the Committee in fulfilling its duties with director recruitment and compensation matters.
-During 2021, the Corporate Sustainability and Governance Committee retained the firm of Korn Ferry to provide potential director candidates for review by the Committee which included Bunsei Kure who was appointed to the Board on February 1, 2022.
+During 2022, the Corporate Sustainability and Governance Committee retained the firm of Frederic W. Cook & Co., Inc. to advise the Committee on competitive market practices and trends for non-employee director compensation.